Code of Community Standards

-Students at Lycoming College are provided a copy of the Code of Student Conduct annually in the form of a link on the College website.
-Hard copies are available upon request from the Office of the Associate Dean of Students.
+Students at Lycoming College are provided a copy of the Code of Community Standards annually in the form of a link (to this page) on the College website.
+Hard copies are available upon request from the Office of Community Standards.

-Students are expected to comply with the College’s policies and procedures and to familiarize themselves with this Code of Student Conduct.
-A student’s failure to familiarize himself or herself with the Code of Student Conduct does not excuse a violation.
+Students are expected to comply with the College’s policies and procedures and to familiarize themselves with this Code of Community Standards.
+It is a student’s responsibility to familiarize themselves with the Code of Community Standards.

-The Code of Student Conduct applies to conduct that occurs on or off the College premises, during College sponsored activities and off campus, including overseas and online.
-The Code of Student Conduct applies to groups and organizations, as well as individuals.
-Students who live off-campus are subject to all policies and regulations in the Code of Student Conduct.
+The Code of Community Standards applies to conduct that occurs on or off the College premises, during College sponsored activities and off campus, including overseas and online.
+The Code of Community Standards applies to groups and organizations, as well as individuals.
+Students who live off-campus are subject to all policies and regulations in the Code of Community Standards.

-The Code of Student Conduct also applies to conduct online, via email or other electronic medium.
+The Code of Community Standards also applies to conduct online, via email or other electronic medium.
 Students should also be aware that online postings such as blogs, web postings, chats and social networking sites are in the public sphere and are not private.
-While most online speech by students not involving College networks or technology will be protected as free expression and not subject to the Code of Student Conduct, there are exceptions where the College may determine the Student Code of Conduct applies.
+While most online speech by students not involving College networks or technology will be protected as free expression and not subject to the Code of Student Conduct, there are exceptions where the College may determine the Code of Community Standards applies.
 Two of these exception include, but are not limited to:

 - A threat a reasonable person would interpret as a serious expression of intent to inflict bodily harm upon specific individuals;